GuillaumeMorini/TP-Kubernetes/README.md

 ![](img/kube/calico-stars-no-policy.jpg)

 This isn't good.
-The frontend is communicating directly with the backend, as well as with the facade, and the facade and backend are communicating with the frontend.
+The client is communicating directly with the backend, as well as with the facade, and the facade and backend are communicating with the client.
 We can fix that with ingress policies.

 ## Ingress Policies

 To start with you'll write and deploy a blanket ingress policy which restricts all traffic to all pods.
 When this is enforced, pods will only be able to communicate if they have an ingress policy which specifies explicit access, overriding the default policy.

-Deny all ingress for app namespaces by writing and deploying [default-deny.yaml](kubernetes/policies/ingress/default-deny.yaml), which sets up a network policy in each namespace with these rules:
+Deny all ingress for app namespaces by writing and deploying [default-deny.yaml](kubernetes/policies/ingress/default-deny.yaml), which sets up a network policy in each namespace (except management-ui) with these rules:

-- for any pod in the namspace
+- for any pod in the namespace
 - restrict ingress traffic to an empty list - i.e. allow no ingress traffic

 ```